klsoundarya/mastermind-game/README.md

 # [Master Mind GAME](https://mastermind-game-382624b289f8.herokuapp.com/)

-**Master Mind** is a Python-based number guessing game that challenges players to guess a secret five-digit code within seven attempts.
+**Master Mind** is a Python-based number guessing game that challenges players to guess a secret five-digit code within the chosen difficulty level.
 This game showcases Python's flexibility and strength.
 After each guess, players receive feedback to help guide them toward the correct answer.
 Can you uncover the secret code and become the ultimate Master Mind?
 This project is part of the third portfolio assignment for the Code Institute course.

 - GitHub Profile: <https://github.com/klsoundarya/mastermind-game>
 - Deployed Site: <https://mastermind-game-382624b289f8.herokuapp.com/>